sarahseewhy/cat-converter/README.md

 To run the program please use the following steps:

-1. Open your terminal of choice and navigate to where the download zip resides.
-2. Unzip the provided zipped file.
-3. Navigate to the directory (`cat-currency`).
+1. Fork the repo
-4. In the command line run the `gradle run` command.
+2. In the command line run the `gradle run` command.
-5. Review the expected input and output in the terminal.
+3. Review the expected input and output in the terminal.
-6. To run the tests, run `gradle clean build` in the command line.
+4. To run the tests, run `gradle clean build` in the command line.

 ## Approach